jviereck/node-pdfreader/Readme.md

 ## Can you please implement X?

 No. I don't want to invest too much time in this project.
 It's a proof of concept for me.
 However, I'm happy to help others to implement missing features and accept PR :)

+## Is that necessary to compile cairo/freetype/node-canvas just to extract text?

+No. This was just the easiest way for me to get something out the door.